lancremastered/PSN-Resolver/README.md

 # PSN-Resolver
-PSN Resolver – The Best IP Finder and IP Puller for PS4

 PSN resolver allows gamers to find IP addresses of specific players in your party chat or in-game session.